mliew21396/remote-work-u3/week-8/DOM-manipulation/readme.md

 ## Release 1:

-Set the display property of div.release_2 to hidden.
+Set the display property of div.release_2 to none.

 ## Release 2: